AaronGoldsmith/mcp-on-demand-tools/README.md

    - Expected output contract
    - Side effects declaration
    - Input parameters (as JSON)
+   - **Aggregate context**: History of previous calls to this tool (if any)
 3. The server executes `goose run --recipe render_template.yaml` with these parameters
 4. Goose's AI agent reads the contract and generates realistic output that matches the expected format
 5. The output is extracted and returned to the MCP client

+### Stateful Tool Execution

+**New in v0.1.2**: The server now maintains call history for each registered tool.
+When you invoke a tool multiple times, the AI agent receives context from previous calls, enabling:

+- **Conversational tools**: Tools can maintain context across multiple invocations
+- **Incremental workflows**: Each call can build upon previous results
+- **State-aware responses**: The AI can generate outputs that reference or continue from previous interactions

+The aggregate context includes:
+- Total number of previous calls
+- Input parameters from each previous call
+- Exit codes and outputs (first 200 characters)
+- Call sequence/order

+This allows the tool simulator to provide more coherent and contextual responses in multi-turn interactions.

 ## Use Cases